About Tai Chi

 • Learn a beautiful and ancient art

-I’m thoroughly enjoying a re-acquaintance with Tai Chi having tried it at University a few decades ago, before getting caught up in a busy life as an NHS GP!
-My previous classes focused on the Tai Chi form only, but Paul brings a huge additional dimension to the practice; he is clearly extremely knowledgeable regarding the wisdom and philosophy of Tai Chi, and of human anatomy, balance and the breath, bringing Tai Chi to life and making it so pertinent and relevant to coping with the challenges of modern life in our fraught western society!
+I’m thoroughly enjoying a re-acquaintance with Tai Chi having tried it at University a few decades ago, before getting caught up in a busy life as a GP.
+My previous classes focused on the Tai Chi form only, but Paul brings a huge additional dimension to the practice; he is clearly extremely knowledgeable regarding the wisdom and philosophy of Tai Chi, and of human anatomy, balance and the breath, bringing Tai Chi to life and making it so relevant in coping with the challenges of modern life in our fraught western society!

 Paul makes Tai Chi fun and accessible to all.
 If you’re at all interested in the practice and art of Tai Chi, I’d highly recommend Paul and his classes as a great way to start!